 Action in a small space

-This section is all about getting a figures game onto a large pinboard - something that is easy to set up on the kitchen table …. or even an ironing board if you want to stand or are space strapped.
+This section is all about getting a figures game onto a large pinboard - something that is easy to set up on the kitchen table …. or even place upon an ironing board if you want to stand or are space strapped.
 It can be moved around the house when the table is needed and the battlefield is small enough that stretching across it is not necessary, making it a good solution for anyone with limited mobility or recuperating and is not very demanding on storage.

 My pinboard has an internal usable surface of 34” x 22”.

 This graphic is taken form my blog post that covered battle for Hangman’s Hill.
 LINK

 The two most recent issue of Warning Orders (free e-zine) contain a campaign system / environment and a fast play set of WWII rules, that allow a full campaign to be played in a single day.